 “In fields where Susan sings/The leopard brings/Yesterday/In upon a string/And all your dead rainbows/Begin to stain/The lace on your raincoat/So leave the blind/Roses behind/You’

 ..but the music is drunk on its own beauty.
 A dreamer’s dream…the songs on the album are less conventional narrative or story and more mood pieces.
 Rapp once clarified his approach to songwriting in an interview with Goldmine:

 “My sense of writing a song was that you started with a mood or a feeling and you just chipped away everything that wasn’t that feeling and in the end you’d have something that had crystallized it somehow’

 Despite this concentration on mood and atmosphere, the album has its flaws.
-Although there is a delicately judged cover of Leonard Cohen’s ‘Suzanne’, there are a few mis-steps along the way, the most obvious of which is the plodding sub-Donovan (sub-sub-Dylan) folk of ‘There Was A Man’.
-And the Tolkien-inspired ‘Ring Thing’, the album’s closer is arguably overbearing and pretentious.
+Although there is a delicately judged cover of Leonard Cohen’s ‘Suzanne’, there is at least one mis-step along the way, the plodding sub-Donovan (sub-sub-Dylan) folk of ‘There Was A Man’.
 But, the old gramophone production of ‘Guardian Angels, is exquisite.
 Here Rapp once again resurrects the voice of the ancient prophets: